xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ```

-As mentioned above the underlying data structures that the bridge use for marshalling data essentially a `IDictionary<string,object>`.
+As mentioned above the underlying data structure that the bridge used for marshaling is essentially an `IDictionary<string, object>`.

 ### Position interface